List of Miraculous: Tales of Ladybug & Cat Noir characters: Nino Lahiffe / Carapace

 Nino Lahiffe / Carapace (voiced by Ben Diskin in seasons 1–3 of the English dub Zeno Robinson starting with Miraculous World: New York: United Heroez of the English dub and Alexandre Nguyen in the French version is Adrien's best friend who dresses in skate punk fashion.
 He DJs at the school's radio station.
 He is in a relationship with Alya.

 He uses the Turtle Miraculous to turn into "Carapace", wielding the shield ability Shellter.
 He also later learns that Alya is Rena Rouge.
 Although his identity is revealed to Hawk Moth, he is called upon for support as Carapace and also learns of Rena Furtive, Alya's second identity.
 He mistakenly reveals it publicly to the rest of the heroes and Shadow Moth.

 In the fifth season, he forms a resistance network at Collège Françoise Dupont with all of his classmates to help Ladybug and Cat Noir in their war against Monarch.
-He receives the Turtle Miraculous permanently at the end of the fifth season once Monarch is defeated.
+He receives the Turtle Miraculous permanently at the end of the fifth season once Monarch is defeated and reunites with Wayzz.